percona/pmm-doc/docs/get-started/backup/index.md

 ## Supported setups

 For MySQL databases, you can create and restore on-demand and scheduled physical backups.
 For MongoDB, you can create and restore physical, logical and Point-in-Time-Recovery (PITR) backups, both on-demand and scheduled.

 ### Sharded cluster configurations
-PMM supports creating backups of a sharded clustes.
+PMM supports creating backups of sharded clusters.
 However, restoring these backup artifacts is not handled end-to-end, and requires Percona Backup for MongoDB.

 For information on restoring sharded backups, check the [PBM documentation](https://docs.percona.com/percona-backup-mongodb/usage/restore.html)